AndreiLesi/WebApp/README.md

 1) Install Docker on your machine

-2)Open a terminal and build the project (run this comand in this folder):
+2) Open a terminal and build the project (run this comand in this folder):

     docker-composes build